STB approves voting trust for Canadian Pacific's proposed acquisition of Kansas City Southern

+Autos & TransportationSTB approves voting trust for Canadian Pacific's proposed acquisition of Kansas City Southern

-(Reuters) - The U.S. Surface Transportation Board (STB) on Thursday approved the voting trust for Canadian Pacific Railway’s proposed acquisition of Kansas City Southern railroad .
+The U.S. Surface Transportation Board (STB) on Thursday approved the voting trust for Canadian Pacific Railway's (CP.TO) proposed acquisition of Kansas City Southern railroad (KSU.N).

 Canadian Pacific (CP) had earlier agreed in its talks with U.S. railroad Kansas City Southern (KCS) to bear most of the risk of the merger deal not going through.
 It was going to buy KCS shares and place them in an independent voting trust, insulating the acquisition target from its control until the STB, which oversees freight rail, clears the deal.